castorini/NCE-CNN-Torch/README.md

 Pairwise(Random) | 0.677  | 0.697
 Pairwise(MAX)    | 0.681  | 0.705
 Pairwise(MIX)    | 0.685  | 0.706
 Though the numbers above don't outperform the base ConvNet model [2] in WikiQA dataset, still they are close.
-Our best score in WikiQA dataset are 0.701(MAP), 0.718(MRR), which is obtained in the setting of MAX sampling and num_pairs as 10.
+Our best scores in WikiQA dataset are 0.701(MAP), 0.718(MRR), which were obtained in the setting of MAX sampling and num_pairs as 10.

 Reference
 --------